 The definition of external data sources and the data formats they use is out of scope of this specification.

 The target is to define generic management mechanisms that can cope with any kind of external data sources and data formats.

+When the management system receives external management data, it should try to create meta data describing the received data.
+Meta data may include the media type (RFC 6838 [a]) of the received data, the time when the data was created and a geographical area or civic address the data relates to.
+An indication as to what the data should be used for (data purpose) may be added as well.

+In addition, the management system should try to associate the received data to existing objects in the information model of the management system, thereby establishing a relationship to other data, that is typically related to objects in the information model.
+For example, pictures or videos taken in the coverage area of a cell can be associated to the object representing the cell.
+3GPP defined performance measurements, that are produced for that cell, are related to the cell object as well so that the result is a rich set of data for that cell, that can be used for different purposes including optimisation and prediction.

 X.4.2 Requirements

-REQ-MDMED-CON-1: The 3GPP management system shall enable an authorized data consumer to request external management data to be produced.
+REQ-MDMED-1: The 3GPP management system shall enable an authorized data consumer to request external management data to be produced.

-REQ-MDMED-CON-2: The 3GPP management system shall enable an authorized data consumer to request external management data to be reported to the requesting or another authorized data consumer.
+REQ-MDMED-2: The 3GPP management system shall enable an authorized data consumer to request external management data to be reported to the requesting or another authorized data consumer.

-REQ-MDMED-CON-3: The 3GPP management system shall support the storing of produced external management data.
+REQ-MDMED-3: The 3GPP management system shall support the storing of produced external management data.

-REQ-MDMED-CON-4: The 3GPP management system shall enable an authorized data consumer to discover stored external management data.
+REQ-MDMED-4: The 3GPP management system shall enable an authorized data consumer to discover stored external management data.

-REQ-MDMED-CON-5: The 3GPP management system shall enable an authorized data consumer to retrieve stored external management data.
+REQ-MDMED-5: The 3GPP management system shall enable an authorized data consumer to retrieve stored external management data.

+REQ-MDMED-6: The 3GPP management system shall associate meta data describing received external management data.

+REQ-MDMED-7: The 3GPP management system shall associate received external management data and previously associated meta data to objects in the information model.

 Note: The term "external management data" relates to data not specified by 3GPP.